sovity/edc-ce/docs/Backend/Management-API/aws-s3-transfer.md

 **Initiating a Data Transfer**

-Use the following JSON payload to start a data transfer request using the Transfer Process [Management API](/backend/what-is-the-management-api).
+Use the following JSON payload to start a data transfer request using the Transfer Process within the Management API.

 {% code title="JSON" overflow="wrap" lineNumbers="true" %}
 ```json